Liverpool released 16 year old £1m buy and do him a massive favour

 We know of players at big Prem or even Championship sides hitting the age of 20+ and are yet to sniff 1st team action, happy to ride it out.
 Clubs will keep them on if only to put out development/reserve sides or even just to test their next batch of talented school leavers coming through.

 Some at 21 or 22 seek comfort with the association of a club and a steady income that even development football can bring.

-Daniel Trickett-Smith's next chapter wasn't a Jamie Vardy fairy tale of returning to the top flight via non-league.
-It's plying his trade at Leek Town of the Northern Premier League 3 years after his Anfield exit.
-Still young enough (and good enough) to play at a higher level, it will take incredible mentality to achieve this.
+Daniel Trickett-Smith's next chapter was not a Jamie Vardy fairy tale of returning to the top flight via non-league; it is plying his trade at Leek Town of the Northern Premier League 3 years after his Anfield exit.
+Still young enough (and good enough) to play at a higher level, it will take incredible mentality to achieve this, though.

 The football business is about making or saving money (beyond playing the game) if that means buying the best at a great cost to be the best, so be it.
-It, of course, could mean buying cheap and early to either sell or save in the future.
+Of course it could also mean buying cheap and early to either sell or save in the future.

 QUALITY: Trent Alexander-Arnold is an example of the level of what's needed to break through from an academy at a top Premier League club.

 Liverpool, of course, have proven that big clubs can recruit from within.
 Trent Alexander-Arnold has been a sensation since debuting at 18.
 His England appearances could arguably position him as the best right-back in the country.
 So when an uncapped (and a little older) Aaron Wan-Bissaka joins Manchester United from Palace for £50m - it gets the mind ticking of what the Merseyside's own is worth.